 5. Teachers get into the act, too

-In the article Riverside County teachers learn to bring math to life, we learn how "California teachers in a two-week summer program are learning new ways to teach math concepts and bring the subject to life for students".
+In the article Riverside County teachers learn to bring math to life (no longer available), we learn how "California teachers in a two-week summer program are learning new ways to teach math concepts and bring the subject to life for students".

 Some of the hands-on lessons include calculating the number of water balloons it would take to fill the Perris High School multipurpose room.

 Other tasks involved measuring and plotting graphs, such as "Got the Hops," ratios of a student's height to how high that student can jump, "Are You Six 'feet' Tall?" a student's height as measured by the length of his or her foot and "Head Hunters", where they measured the circumference of each other's heads and height and plotted the measurements on a graph.

 The course is run by Riverside County Office of Education and is called DELTA, for Developing Educators Learning to Teach Algebraically.
 This is a curious title.
 Most teachers do this too much already!